userguide-galaxea/Product_User_Guide/docs/Guide/A1/Getting_Started.md

 ## Community Resources
 While this documentation is the ideal way to get started with your robot, there are a number of other resources worth noting that provide additional information and ways to interact with A1 and the larger Galaxea AI community.
-### Forum
-The user community is vibrant and diverse, and Galaxea AI is committed to fostering communication, collaboration and information sharing among all users.
-We set up an open Galaxea AI Forum as a platform for user interaction.
-On the forum, users are free to ask questions, post project information, seek support, or access archives of solved problems.
-At the same time, our team of engineers regularly reviews and replies to the topics on the forum, and constantly updates the Knowledge Base with practical tips and guides to meet the needs of users.

 ### GitHub
 The vast majority of the code for Galaxea AI products is fully open source and freely available through Galaxea AI GitHub.
 Users can not only freely browse our code base, but also explore each piece of code in depth to meet your technical curiosity and learning needs.